Timeline of the M23 campaign (2025): 12–13 May

-On 12 May, a body was recovered in the Katoyi neighborhood of Karisimbi, and an M23-related shooting in Kyeshero left one driver dead and another wounded.
+On 12 May, a body was recovered in the Katoyi quartier of Karisimbi, and an M23-related shooting in Kyeshero left one driver dead and another wounded.
 M23's dominion over Goma and Nyiragongo Territory intensified as its combatants enforced curfews and conducted intrusive domiciliary inspections.
 On the Mugunga–Sake axis, within Masisi Territory, a military cordon was instituted.
 Roughly 2,000 people were arrested by M23 in Sake, and forcibly transferred to Goma, where a large number were subsequently deported to Rwanda.
 Despite possessing Congolese IDs, M23 burned the documents and forcibly deported 181 Hutu men, labeling them as "illegal Rwandan nationals".
 Arrests also proliferated throughout densely populated neighborhoods in Goma's northern zones, including Buhene, Don Bosco, Virunga, Katoyi, Kilijiwe, and Office 1.
 On 13 May, M23 forces arrested approximately 100 people from the adjacent villages of Ngangi 2 and Ngangi 3, positioned near the Goma–Nyiragongo boundary.
 Detainees were reportedly held on diverse grounds, ranging from alleged affiliations with the FARDC or Wazalendo to the absence of identification credentials, or due to subjective markers of nonconformity, including the presence of dreadlocks.
 The detainees were transported to Don Bosco Stadium in Nyiragongo Territory, where M23 forces reportedly conducted individualized interrogations.
 Those who successfully substantiated their noninvolvement were released, while others were transferred to undisclosed locations.
 These operations severely disrupted civilian life, preventing many from accessing their workplaces and threatening the livelihoods of affected families.
 In Walikale Territory, during an M23-led search operation, rebels apprehended and subsequently executed two civilians in Kibati, within the Luberike groupement of Wanianga Sector, amid a market raid.
 Simultaneously, in Kalehe Territory, hostilities flared along the Kasheke-Lemera axis where Wazalendo repelled M23 units, forcing their withdrawal from Katasomwa to the port zones of Kasheke and Tchofi.
 In Nyiragongo Territory, a MONUSCO convoy en route from Munigi (Bukumu Chiefdom) to Kitchanga suffered a fatal accident when one vehicle veered off the road and fell into a ravine, killing a Moroccan peacekeeper from the Moroccan Rapid Deployment Battalion (MORRDB) and a Congolese language assistant.
 Four other Moroccan troops were injured and hospitalized in Goma.